Steady-State Spread Bounds for Graph Diffusion via Laplacian Regularisation in Networked Systems: Abstract

 \section{Abstract}

-We study how far a diffusion process on a graph can drift from a designed starting pattern when that pattern is produced using Laplacian regularisation.
+We study how far a diffusion process on a graph can deviate from a designed starting pattern when the pattern is generated via Laplacian regularisation.
 Under standard stability conditions for undirected, entrywise nonnegative graphs, we give a closed-form, instance-specific upper bound on the steady-state spread, measured as the relative change between the final and initial profiles.
 The bound separates two effects: (i) an irreducible term determined by the graph's maximum node degree, and (ii) a design-controlled term that shrinks as the regularisation strength increases (with an inverse square-root law).
 This leads to a design rule: given any target limit on spread, one can choose a sufficient regularisation strength in closed form.
 Although one motivating application is array beamforming---where the initial pattern is the squared magnitude of the beamformer weights---the result applies to any scenario that first enforces Laplacian smoothness and then evolves by linear diffusion on a graph.
-Overall, the guarantee is non-asymptotic, easy to compute, and certifies how much steady-state deviation can occur.
+Overall, the guarantee is non-asymptotic, easy to compute, and certifies the maximum steady-state deviation.